oracle official Web Site ManualiOracle.it

 Topic (*) : DBA/Prog

-We are in Oracle9i (then in the db you can have more then one block size).
+We are in Oracle9i (then in the db you can have more than one block size).

 All the tables in your schema has the own statistics.